AI Lawyer Blog

 Confidentiality

-Outline obligations to protect sensitive information.
+Outline the obligations each party has to protect sensitive or proprietary information.

 Intellectual Property